Floaters

 Putting myself out there is a hard thing to do.
 I have been rejected so many times… on so many levels that sometimes it makes me sick to remember.
 I was called viscious names early in life because I am not good at sports, as well as for other reasons I was oblivious to then.
 It was not until I was in COLLEGE that I began to come into my own and shed some of the weight of that… to know what being a man REALLY is.
 Even to this day I still struggle with confidence because of it and find myself on the needy side all too often with my closest friends.
 (Yes, my facade of confidence is a complete JOKE!) =)

 Know what I have learned through all of this?
 I am not alone… the circumstances might be different for others, but the results are similar.
 We have all been hurt.
 But we can help each other clean the wounds and actually HEAL!
-I know that it took 2 guys… my best friends… to snap me out of my own self-loathing that others had knowingly or unknowingly “helped” me develop.
+I know that it took my best friend to snap me out of my own self-loathing that others had knowingly or unknowingly “helped” me develop.
 I am determined to repay that favor by doing the same thing for as many as I can.
 Real, true, open and honest relationship changed who I am and how I see myself.
 It can do the same for you.
 It may hurt a little, maybe even a lot, in the beginning.
 True honesty is a contact sport!
 But as with any muscle that you start working out for the first time, it will eventually get stronger and make you more powerful overall.

 It is time to stop pretending everything is ok all the time.
 Life is messy… have I said that enough?